wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     (5) The Bank may, by a subsequent notice, vary, revoke, or amend a notice.

-    (6) A licensed insurer commits an offence if the insurer fails to comply with any requirements of the Bank under this section and is liable, on summary conviction, to a fine not exceeding $500,000\.
+    (6) A licensed insurer commits an offence if the insurer fails to comply with any requirements of the Bank under this section and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 121(6): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 122 Notice may require supply of information, data, or forecasts in relation to associated persons

-*   The Bank may, by notice under [section 121][158], require a licensed insurer to supply information, data, or forecasts in relation to any associated person of the licensed insurer.
+*   The Bank may, by notice under [section 121][160], require a licensed insurer to supply information, data, or forecasts in relation to any associated person of the licensed insurer.

 ##### 123 Associated persons may be required to supply information to licensed insurers

-*   (1) An associated person of a licensed insurer must, on being required by the insurer to do so, supply the insurer with information, data, or forecasts relating to the person in order to enable the insurer to comply with a notice under [section 121][158].
+*   (1) An associated person of a licensed insurer must, on being required by the insurer to do so, supply the insurer with information, data, or forecasts relating to the person in order to enable the insurer to comply with a notice under [section 121][160].

-    (2) A person commits an offence if the person fails to comply with this section and is liable, on summary conviction,---
+    (2) A person commits an offence if the person fails to comply with this section and is liable, on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):

     *   (b) in the case of a body corporate, to a fine not exceeding $500,000\.

+    Section 123(2): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 124 Supply of information by other persons for purposes of prudential supervision

-*   (1) If the Bank has reasonable grounds to believe that a person has information, data, or forecasts that the Bank could require a licensed insurer to supply under [section 121][158], it may, by notice in writing to the person, require the person to supply the information, data, or forecasts to the Bank.
+*   (1) If the Bank has reasonable grounds to believe that a person has information, data, or forecasts that the Bank could require a licensed insurer to supply under [section 121][160], it may, by notice in writing to the person, require the person to supply the information, data, or forecasts to the Bank.

     (2) The notice may specify---